 Carbon steel: Carbon steel is also the same material no matter how much you pay, and very similar to cast iron, which is why we lump them together.
 (That is, it heats slowly and unevenly but holds heat well.)
 However, carbon steel is available in different thicknesses ("gauges"), and the thicker it is, the closer its performance will be to cast iron.
-Carbon steel is lighter than cast iron, but primarily because it's thinner.
-This means it's still heavy compared to stainless steel cookware.
+Carbon steel is lighter than cast iron, primarily because it's thinner.
+So it's heavy compared to most stainless steel cookware.

 Carbon steel makes a great nonstick pan for eggs: the shape is better than cast iron, and they're easier to handle.
 They can handle high heat searing, too, but may not produce quite the crust on a steak that cast iron can.

 If you want to read more, see our article The Best Carbon Steel Pans.
 We talk about gauge and share the gauges of our recommended brands.

 Pros and Cons